List of flags of the districts of Warsaw: Rembertów

 The flag of the Gmina Warsaw-Rembertów was divided into four fields, that were of red and yellow colour, placed in the checkboard pattern.
 They were placed in two horizontal rows, with the fields on the left having the width of 1/3 of the flag width.
 The top left, and bottom right fields were yellow, while the top right, and bottom left fields, red.
 The colours were based on the yellow and red flag of Warsaw.
 In coat of arms and flag of Rembertów, the yellow colour symbolizes the sands of the nearby dessert near Warsaw, and red symbolizes the blood of people who fought in Rembertów during World War II.
 There were two different flag proportion stated in different documents.
 According to the illustration attached to the establishing law resolution, the aspect ratio of the flag proportion of its height to its width, was 2:3 (1:1.5), while, according to the municipal by-law, the proportions were 22:41 (1:1.86).
 The flag was established on 7 February 1996.
-On 27 October 2002, the municipality ceased to exist, and was replaced by the district of Rembertów, which continues to use the flag to the present day.
+On 27 October 2002, the municipality ceased to exist, and was replaced by the district of Rembertów.

 Targówek

 The flag of the Gmina Warsaw-Targówek was divided into three horizontal stripes of the equal width.
 They were, from top to bottom, white, yellow, and red.
-The colours were the same, as those of the coat of arms, and it was stated by the municipality, that said colours were choses for the flag, as white and red are used in the flag of Poland, and yellow, and red, in the flag of Warsaw.
+The colours were the same, as those of the coat of arms, and it was stated by the municipality, that said colours were chosen for the flag, as white and red are used in the flag of Poland, and yellow, and red, in the flag of Warsaw.
 The flag was adopted on 13 November 1997.
 In 2002, the municipality ceased to exist, and was replaced by the district of Targówek.